Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/index.md

     You may need to install Drivers for Wi-Fi to work.
 Learn how to do this [here](/Getting%20started/Post-Installation/Drivers/)
 ## Xbox

-Xbox services are enabled on Atlas because Xbox has a big part of the PC market for gaming.
-If you wish to disable these services just run the `Disable Xbox Services.cmd` file in the `Xbox` folder.
-You can also completely remove services these with the `Remove Xbox Services.cmd` file.
+Xbox is enabled on Atlas because it has a big part of the PC market for gaming.
+If you wish to remove Xbox, just run the `Remove Xbox Components.cmd` file in the `Xbox` folder.